Jungian Synchronicity: Decoding the Psychology of Meaningful Coincidences

 For Jung, the ultimate interpretation of synchronicities involved the numinous (spiritually elevated or sublime).

-Jung explains in Conversations with C.G.
-Jung:
+Jung writes:16Jung, Conversations with C.G.
+Jung, pg.
+51

 We should be particularly watchful when synchronous events occur for a numen is then in sight.
 In a certain mood one notices that the crows fly towards the left.
 When an archetypal event approaches the sphere of consciousness, it also manifests itself in the outer life.

 We need only pay attention inwardly, listen, and remain receptive to what unfolds next.
+And, at the same time, stay grounded.

-The Hindu View of Unity
+The Hindu Interpretation of Synchronicity

 From the Hindu perspective, everything is Brahman (or Brahma).